 \subsubsection{Abell 2744 and Abell 370}

-First versions of the MUSE spectroscopic catalogs, using the same datasets but based on an earlier version of our data reduction and analysis process, were presented in \citet{2018MNRAS.473..663M} for Abell 2744 and in \citet{2019MNRAS.485.3738L} for Abell 370.
-Both catalogs were cross-checked with available observations from the GLASS (\citealt{2014ApJ...782L..36S,2015ApJ...812..114T}).
+First versions of the MUSE spectroscopic catalogues, using the same datasets but based on an earlier version of our data reduction and analysis process, were presented in \citet{2018MNRAS.473..663M} for Abell 2744 and in \citet{2019MNRAS.485.3738L} for Abell 370.
+Both catalogues were cross-checked with available observations from the GLASS (\citealt{2014ApJ...782L..36S,2015ApJ...812..114T}).
 The datacubes included in these publications were reduced and analysed using an earlier version of the reduction pipeline and MPDAF, which did not include autocalibration or the interstack masks, and which used older versions of {\tt ZAP} and {\tt MUSELET}.
-In light of the newly processed datacube and source inspection catalogs, we reviewed all of the low-confidence sources ($zconf=1$ or 2) from the public catalogs and rejected 18 sources.
+In light of the newly processed datacube and source inspection catalogues, we reviewed all of the low-confidence sources ($zconf=1$ or 2) from the public catalogues and rejected 18 sources.
 We corrected the redshifts for 9 sources, typically faint [\oii] and Lyman-$\alpha$ emitters or sources in the redshift desert.